yveszb38/docs/pages/learn/develop/dockerfile.md

 ## Dockerfile templates

-One of the goals of resin.io is code portability and ease of use, so you can easily manage and deploy a whole fleet of different devices.
+One of the goals of {{ $names.company.lower }} is code portability and ease of use, so you can easily manage and deploy a whole fleet of different devices.
 This is why Docker containers were such a natural choice.
 However, there are cases where Dockerfiles fall short and can't easily target multiple different device architectures.

 To allow our builders to build containers for multiple architectures from one code repository, we implemented simple Dockerfile templates.